GoTolstoy/tolstoy-toly-kb/products/play/product/shop/How-do-I-publish-videos-on-the-Shop-app-brand-page-or-homepage.md

-## How do I publish videos on the Shop app's brand page/homepage?
+## How do I publish videos on the Shop app's brand page/home page?

-Add videos to your Shop app homepage to let new users explore your products in a way that’s proven to convert better.
+Add videos to your Shop app brand page/homepage to let new users explore your products in a way that’s proven to convert better.

-1. You need to first tag products in your videos in your Tolstoy video library.
+1. You need to first tag products in your videos in your Tolstoy Library.

 **Important:**
 The tagging step is crucial to ensure that your store stands out and presents videos in a unique and engaging way.
 By not completing this tagging step, Tolstoy won't be able to showcase the videos in your Shop store.